mit-han-lab/smoothquant/README.md

 In [examples/smoothquant_opt_demo.ipynb](examples/smoothquant_opt_demo.ipynb), we use OPT-13B as an example to demonstrate SmoothQuant can match the accuracy of FP16 and INT8 inference, while the naive baseline cannot.
 We simulate INT8 inference with FP16 ([smoothquant/fake_quant.py](smoothquant/fake_quant.py)), i.e., fake quantization.

-### Perplexity Results on Llama-1/2, Falcon, Mistral, and Mixtral with W8A8 Fake Quantization
+### Perplexity Results on Llama-1/2, Falcon, Mistral, and Mixtral with W8A8 Quantization

-We provide an evaluation script to evaluate the language modeling perplexity of OPT, BLoom, Llama, Falcon, Mistral, and Mixtral models with W8A8 fake quantization.
+We provide an evaluation script to evaluate the language modeling perplexity of OPT, BLoom, Llama, Falcon, Mistral, and Mixtral models with W8A8 simulated quantization.
 Please refer to [smoothquant/ppl_eval.py](smoothquant/ppl_eval.py).
 You can use the following command to evaluate the models:

 ```bash
 python smoothquant/ppl_eval.py \